ArdenButterfield/glitch-art/glitcher/README.md

 **change_bytes**: if True, we select a byte, rather than a bit, and randomize its values.
 From a visual standpoint, changing this doesn't really do much.

-**filename**: If this is provided, it will write directly to that file name, and the rescaling will not effect the internal image represerntation.
+**filename**: If this is provided, it will write directly to that file name, and the rescaling will not affect the internal image representation.
 This is useful, since if you continue working with the image, PIL might complain that the image is not formatted correctly.

 ### Glitcher.shuffle(format=0, random_order=True, even_slices=False, chunks=2, entire_image=True, filename="")